Editor’s Note: This post has been updated with fresh content, links, and research.

 If you have an impression share higher than 80%, you aren’t going to get much more volume of impressions.
 Thus, you should focus more on CTR and conversion rate.
 If your impression share is less than 30% then you need to increase your average positions and get more traffic.

 RLSA (Remarketing List for Search Ads)

 Let’s talk about auditing ads.
-This post will give you a few things to take a look at, but expertise in ads in a deep subject.
-So, let’s try to not get lost. 😉
+This post will give you a few things to take a look at, but as we mentioned at the beginning, expertise in ads is a complex subject.
+(We’ll try to not get lost.) 😉

 Display Automatic Placements

-If you’re using any targeting other than placements then you need to control where your ads are being shown.
+When you use any targeting other than placements, you need to control where your ads are being shown.
 When reviewing the automatic placements or “Where Ads Showed” screen, you can see how many clicks and impressions you’re getting from various sites and apps.

 Pro Tip: Mobile gaming clicks are usually garbage and should be excluded.

 Worried about competitors clicking on your ads?
 Worried about employees clicking on your ads?
 You can prevent this issue by using IP exclusions.

 Here’s a way you can find the IP address of your competitor domains.